asousadias/asd_OpenMusic_patches/README.md

 These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Universidade de Lisboa, Faculdade de Belas Artes http://www.belasartes.ulisboa.pt/ - mailto:a.sousadias@belasartes.ulisboa.pt
+Universidade de Lisboa, Faculdade de Belas Artes http://www.belasartes.ulisboa.pt/ - a.sousadias@belasartes.ulisboa.pt

 www.sousadias.com